 The Pew Charitable Trusts is committed to protecting and restoring our coastal ecosystems to address the twin challenges of climate change and biodiversity loss through nature-based solutions that sequester carbon and improve communities’ climate resilience.
 That’s why Pew was a proud sponsor of the Restore America’s Estuaries’ 2022 Coastal and Estuarine Summit in New Orleans.

 Lora Clarke Officer

-Alex Clayton focuses on advancing coastal blue carbon management strategies in state climate mitigation and adaptation efforts.
-Before joining Pew, Clayton worked for the U.S. Environmental Protection Agency on nonpoint source pollution and Columbia River salmon issues in the Pacific Northwest.
+Alex Clayton Moya works to advance state and federal natural climate solutions.
+She focuses primarily on state efforts to incorporate coastal blue carbon and peatland management strategies into climate mitigation efforts.
+Before joining Pew, Moya worked for the U.S. Environmental Protection Agency on nonpoint source pollution and Columbia River salmon issues in the Pacific Northwest.
 Earlier in her career, she focused on international environmental policy and served as a Peace Corps volunteer in Nepal.
-Clayton holds a bachelor’s degree in biology from Bucknell University and master’s degrees in public policy and in natural resources and environment from the University of Michigan.
+Moya holds a bachelor’s degree in biology from Bucknell University and master’s degrees in public policy and in natural resources and environment from the University of Michigan.

 Kristiane Huber Officer

 Kristiane Huber works to advance state-level climate resilience planning with Pew’s U.S. conservation project.
 She engages with state and local leaders to develop and enact policy and resilience planning to address disaster risk from flooding, wildfire, drought, and extreme heat.
 Huber also manages the State Resilience Planning Group, a forum for collaboration among government officials leading statewide resilience initiatives.